 Create software tool (e.g. in R-shiny) associated with a statistical model developed during research [1,2,4].
 Such accessible, interactive visualisations can raise awareness amongst internal management or external clients of saleable new functionality or product opportunities.
 Some practitioners encourage dissemination as supplementary material to a journal article.

-Develop a simplistic exposure-based risk model (i.e. catastrophe model) of just sufficient complexity to illustrate a particular scientific insight (e.g. Royse et al., 2014). ationale similar to the software tool.
+Develop a simplistic exposure-based natural hazard risk model (i.e. catastrophe model) of just sufficient complexity to illustrate a particular scientific insight (e.g. Royse et al., 2014).
+The rationale is similar to the software tool.

-Provision of expert advice to internal/external committee or decision-making group, perhaps ad hoc input on the latest science [2,4].
+Provision of expert advice to an internal/external committee or decision-making group, perhaps ad hoc input on the latest science [2,4,5].
 This is time-effective for the practitioner, and aligns with the academic's interests (see above).

-Contributions to forums / conferences (e.g. of RMS, AIR, Aon, Oasis) on co-designed work highlight a practitioner's engagement with the latest science [4].
+Contributions to business forums / conferences (e.g. of RMS, AIR, Aon, Oasis) on co-designed work highlight a practitioner's engagement with the latest science [4,5].

 Produce footprints for a catalogue of historical events [1].
 This is perhaps the easiest aspect of a catastrophe model for environmental scientists to contribute to.
-Other elements (e.g. vulnerability functions, stochastic event sets) either require sensitive data (i.e. claims) or to be fully benchmarked against standards before they could be operationalied.
+Other elements (e.g. vulnerability functions, stochastic event sets) either require sensitive data (i.e. claims) or to be fully benchmarked against business standards before they could be operationalised.

-Invite the practitioner to give a guest lecture (e.g. to undergraduates), seminar, or training.
+Invite the practitioner to give a guest lecture (e.g. to undergraduates), seminar, or training [5].
 A potentially enjoyable experience, an opportunity to discuss collaboration possibilities, and provides contact with students (e.g. PhD) who may apply for jobs with the company in future.

 These lists are not, and do not attempt to be, exhaustive (e.g. short placements of ≲1 week).
 The key is open, honest and continual interaction based on an appreciation of motives, which may help to bridge frustrating gaps.
-Currently, provision of hazard footprints illustrates this; asserts a need for accessibility (e.g. on OasisHub) in a data format, and yet it is difficult for a researcher to prioritise doing this on only the speculation that impact may happen.
+Currently, provision of hazard footprints illustrates this; business asserts a need for accessibility (e.g. on OasisHub) in a business data format, and yet it is difficult for a researcher to prioritise doing this on only the speculation that impact may happen.
 With concrete and specific plans for creating and collecting detailed evidence of impact in place within the insurer, the academic may readily see the value in sacrificing research to do the work.
 Alternatively, a brief session to advise a consultant paid to undertake the work may be all that can be justified (e.g. see Moulin, 2018: p47) .

-More widely workshops (e.g. Dixon et al., 2017), brokerage events (e.g. for funding calls), industrially funded initiatives (e.g. Willis' Research Network, JBA Trust)the use of distinct and separate middle people as translators/facilitators (e.g. consultants, NERC's KE Fellows) the motives of individual academic whose 'core business' remains researching environmental science. longer (i.e. 1 week) placements for either party (i.e. academic or practitioner) may also be valuable but entail an extended absence from the employer and work environment (e.g. as described in Sect. ) and are thus out of scope.r
+More widely we note workshops (e.g. Dixon et al., 2017), brokerage events (e.g. for funding calls), industrially funded initiatives (e.g. Willis' Research Network, JBA Trust), the use of distinct and separate middle people as translators/facilitators (e.g. consultants, NERC's KE Fellows), and institutional-scale university responses (e.g. ‘Business Liaison Officers’).
+These might support engagement established and maintained at the individual level, but they sit along side rather than altering the findings of this work as ultimately they must be consistent with the motives of the individual academics whose 'core business' remains researching environmental science.
+We also note that longer (i.e. ≳1 week) placements for either party (i.e. academic or practitioner) may also be valuable but entail an extended absence from the employer and work environment (e.g. as described in Sect.
+5) and are thus out of scope of these collaboration-building recommendations as they are more substantial and costly undertakings (i.e. requiring buying out an academic’s time) and will likely come later in a relationship.
+Similar applies to large UKRI funded initiatives (e.g. large grants, fellowships, Knowledge Transfer Partnerships).

-.3.1 Summary of pragmatic ways to nurture collaboration
+6.3.1 Summary of pragmatic ways to nurture collaboration